 This has really been my birthday week.
 On Sunday, I went to Bellevue to get a COVId test.
 No Line.
 The man who registered me was in a great mood.
 The woman who printed out my label noticed the 19th was approaching and wished me a happy birthday.
 And the woman who administered my test: her last name was Karp as well!
 My results came in later that day, negative.
-With the shocking numbers New York is experience, I was as relieved as I always am, as limited as I am my interactions with the world as well.
+With the shocking numbers New York is experiencing, I was as relieved as I always am, as limited as I am in my interactions with the world as well.

 A few days later, I got my first dose, highly emotional I was about it too.
 The woman giving me my shot?
 Her birthday is two days after mine.

-And my grades on my papers came in, well three out of four of them.
-I got an A- on my Shakespeare, a 95 on an essay about The NameSake and a 96 about Sir Gawain’s poem and the Presence of Morgan Le Fay.
+And my grades on my papers came in, well, three out of four of them.
+I got an A- on my Shakespeare, a 95 on an essay about The Namesake and a 96 about Sir Gawain’s poem and the Presence of Morgan Le Fay.
 I appreciate the grades so very much as I work hard at these essays, trying to wrap my head around these analytic close readings.